maximkiesel1/batch_processing_IaC_AWS/README.md

    #!/bin/bash
    /usr/bin/python3 /path/to/your/python/script/upload_csv_to_s3.py

-Please replace /path/to/your/python/script with the exact path to the upload python file.
+Please replace `/path/to/your/python/script` with the exact path to the upload Python file.

 2. Make the bash file executable: